 Change Your Physiology

 The moment you are struck by fear, it’s absolutely paramount that you take immediate control of yourself.
 Don’t worry about the situation.
-Concern yourself only about your response to the situation.
+Concern yourself only with your response to the situation.

 Notice how you are moving and positioning your body.
-When in a state of fear or panic, the body moves differently then when calm, cool and collected.
+When in a state of fear or panic, the body moves differently than when calm, cool and collected.
 Ask yourself:

 What is my body doing at this very moment?

 How is my body moving?

 Where am I feeling tension?